About Counselling

 Is it confidential?

-Counselling is confidential, but your counsellor will discuss specific aspects of your situation with a selected colleague to gain another perspective.
+Counselling is confidential, but your counsellor will discuss specific aspects of your situation with specifically selected colleagues to gain another perspective.
 Limits to confidentiality apply in cases of certain crimes or risk of harm to the self or others.
 Please be aware that counsellors are legally obliged to report (unspent) crimes revealed in counselling to the police.
 If you are concerned that you might fall into this category, discuss the issue with your counsellor in the initial consultation.
 Please refer to the GDPR policy for an understanding of how your data is used.

 Why don’t counsellors give advice?